 However there are a few things that we see in a positive light.
 The company announced that it has increased its shareholding in Malaysia-based platform of similar service iMoney to 51.5%.
 It’s a smart move tapping into a booming middle class in the heart of Asia.
 Malaysia, Singapore, Indonesia, and the Philippines are high growth areas.
 If you look at SEEK and Carsales both have expanded into Asia via a similar growth strategy.
 It works. “iMoney was recently named in the top 10 fastest growing FinTech businesses in Malaysia”.
 The company is however expected to post a FY18 loss in the range of $1.5m-$2.1m as it scales to profitability.
 Which is to be expected.
 Put that aside, iSelect expects FY18 market guidance of between $23m-$26m EBIT and underlying business EBIT FY18 market guidance of between $26m-$29m.
 If iSelect can continue to grow its Energy and Telco arm and maybe even decide to enter the Superannuation space it could really offset the dismal returns from Health, Life and General.
 At its AGM the company said it would launch at least four new verticals in 2018 after moving into the travel insurance, credit cards, mobile phones and pet insurance markets over the past 12 months.
 Now that excites us especially superannuation.
 Canstar are about the only company that compare Super properly so it could be an attractive opportunity for iSelect because superannuation is quite complicated.

-All in all, with the new iMoney purchase and its intention to enter these new areas, we think iSelect is a Buy.
+All in all, with the new iMoney purchase and its intention to enter these new areas, iSelect might survive but there’s a lot going against it.
 Whilst the recent result didn’t shoot the lights out, we think it was enough for the company to realise that Health, Life and General aren’t as profitable as they used to be and it needs to step up its game.
 What it does from here on in, will be the real test.
-If it can grow Energy, Telco, iMoney and enter a few new areas profitably, the company is an attractive buy at these levels.
-We suggest investors Buy but be aware of the risks.
+If it can grow Energy, Telco, iMoney and enter a few new areas profitably, then the company is worth looking at.
+We suggest investors take into consideration the risks.